 - Demonstrate respect for self, others and the environment

 - Practice positive communication and conflict resolution skills

 - Exercise self-discipline and self-control

 - Increase concentration, coordination, fine motor and gross motor skills

 - Discover and appreciate other cultures and their traditions

 In a Montessori program, the teacher, child, and environment create a learning triangle.
 The child, through individual choice, makes use of what the environment offers to him or her in order to grow and develop, interacting with the teacher when guidance is needed.

 We endeavor to create the best environment to support the development of the whole child into productive and creative members of the classroom, their family and both the local and global communities.

 Reflecting a deep commitment to Dr. Maria Montessori’s philosophy, our outstanding and experienced teachers guide students to develop strong self-images with the confidence to face life’s challenges, and the motivation to become lifelong learners and leaders.

-Historically, the designation for the lead teacher in a Montessori classroom; some schools still refer to the lead teacher as “guide.”
 In Montessori education, the role of the instructor is to direct or guide individual children to purposeful activity based upon the instructor’s observation of each child’s readiness.
 The child develops his own knowledge through hands-on learning with didactic materials he chooses.